gearup2000/k8s/README.md

 3. Launching a Kubernetes Cluster on AWS using Terraform.
 4. How to use kubectl with multiple kubernetes clusters.
 5. How to Install Kubernetes Dashboard.
+6. Creating a Pod.
+Launching Containers in Kubernetes.